datameshgroup/fusion/docs/api-reference/fusion-api-fuel-extension.md

 The Fusion API Fuel Extension is of features and requirements which extend the Fusion API Core which adds support for current and future fuel payment types accepted by DataMesh. (e.g. FleetCard, Shell Card, MotorPass etc)

+## What is a fuel card

+A fuel card is a payment card specifically designed for drivers of business vehicles to pay for their fuel.

+They can be configured to allow the purchase of only certain product categories, making it easier for business owners to track and manage fuel expenses.
+Fuel cards also reduce paper work, and can offer volume discounts.

+Service stations accepting fuel card payments can attract more customers, especially those using company vehicles.

 ## Mandatory features

 The table below provides an overview of the mandatory integration requirements for the Fusion API Fuel Extension which are required for your selected integration type.